l-Braden-l/string-numeric-input-starter-1/instructions.md

 # String & Numeric Input
 ```
 - Use short, descriptive filenames and variable names
-- Write your filenames in lowercase
+- Write your variable names and filenames in lowercase

 ## Resources & Examples